ullas-jain/ullas-jain.github.io/_posts/2021-06-24-writing-custom-lint-in-android.md

 ### Step 5: Last important step, let’s add unit-tests.

-Test case-1 `testImportKotlin()` captures the usages of `glide` in kotlin files.
-Test case-2 `testImportJava()` captures the usages of `glide` in java files.
-Note that mentioning "com.bumptech.glide" inside a comment has no effect.
+Test case-1 `testImportKotlin()` captures the usages of glide in kotlin files.
+Test case-2 `testImportJava()` captures the usages of glide in java files.
+Note that mentioning `“com.bumptech.glide”` inside a comment has no effect.

 ```kotlin
 @Suppress("UnstableApiUsage")